 Students also complete a case study course in hospitality and tourism to explore current issues and trends in the industry.
 All applicants submit transcripts and ACT or SAT scores for consideration.
 Students 21 years of age or older do not need to submit standardized test scores.

-Charleston Southern is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Charleston Southern University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 24. Troy University